DumpySquare/apm-ilx-sql-challenge/README.md

 <img width="1000px" src="img/11.png"/>

-Name the policy as you wish, then select the (apm_profile_Common_sql_challenge.conf.tar.gz) and click the Import button
+Name the policy as you wish, then select the (dist/apm_profile_Common_sql_challenge.conf.tar.gz) and click the Import button

 <img width="800px" src="img/12.png"/>